-- (1) The consumer shall bear the cost of the service connection, as approved by the Service Provider. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership of the service connection shall vest in the Service Provider, the Service Provider shall be responsible for the maintenance of such service connection up to the point of supply. - (3) The consumer shall not be entitled to any compensation from the Service Provider in respect of such service connection. - (4) The work to be carried out by the Service Provider at the cost of the consumer for a service connection to the consumer's premises shall be determined by the Director. - (5) The consumer shall provide, fix and/or maintain on his premises such ducts, wireways, trenches, fastenings and clearance to overhead supply mains as may be required by the Director for the installation of the service connection. - (6) Unless otherwise approved by the Director each registered erf shall only be provided with one service connection. - (7) Where two or more premises belonging to one owner are situated on adjacent erven and the owner operates the properties in a consolidated manner, for safety considerations, only a single bulk supply of electricity shall be made available to such erven. - (8) Any covers of a wireway carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the Service Provider. - (9) Within the meterbox, the service conductor or cable, as the case may be, shall terminate in an unobscured position and the conductors shall be visible throughout their length when cover plates, if present, are removed. - (10) In the case of blocks of buildings occupied by a number of individual consumers, separate wireways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings.
+- (1) The consumer shall bear the cost of the service connection, as approved by the municipality. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership of the service connection shall vest in the municipality, the municipality shall be responsible for the maintenance of such service connection up to the point of supply.
+The consumer shall not be entitled to any compensation from the municipality in respect of such service connection. - (3) The work to be carried out by the municipality at the cost of the consumer for a service connection to the consumer's premises shall be determined by the municipality or any duly authorised official of the municipality. - (4) A service connection shall be laid underground, whether the supply mains are laid underground or erected overhead, unless an overhead service connection is specifically required by the municipality. - (5) The consumer shall provide, fix and/or maintain on his premises such ducts, wireways, trenches, fastenings and clearance to overhead supply mains as may be required by the municipality for the installation of the service connection. - (6) the conductor used for the service connection shall have a cross-sectional area according to the seize of the electrical supply but shall not be less than 10 mm (copper or copper equivalent), and

+- all conductors shall have the same cross-sectional area, unless otherwise approved by any duly authorised official of the municipality. - (7) Unless otherwise approved, the municipality shall only provide one service connection to each registered erf, and subject to the provisions of the chapter hereunder dealing with the electrification of second dwellings.
+In respect of two or more premises belonging to one owner and situated on adjacent erven, a single bulk supply of electricity shall be made available provided the erven are consolidated or notarially tied. - (8) Any covers of a wireway carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the municipality. - (9) Within the meter box, the service conductor or cable, as the case may be, shall terminate in an unobscured position and the conductors shall be visible throughout their length when cover plates, if present, are removed. - (10) In the case of blocks of buildings occupied by a number of individual consumers, separate wireways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings.
 Alternatively, if trunking is used, the conductors of the individual circuits shall be clearly identified (tied together every 1,5m) throughout their length.